-What provision is made for more able and talented students in lessons?
+What provision is made for higher achieving students in lessons?

 Provision depends on the interests and aptitudes of particular students.
 Students who are talented in music or drama, for example, will be encouraged to pursue their talents outside of the classroom as well as being extended and stretched in lessons.